-Solar Voltage Rise can significantly reduce your solar production, but the problem often ignored.
+Solar Voltage Rise can significantly reduce your solar production, but the problem is often ignored.
 It’s one thing to use a quality inverter and panels, but if solar voltage rise is not considered by your solar installer, then your solar may produce significantly less than it should have.

-In part one I’ll explain what voltage is, why solar voltage rise occurs, and then show three methods for solar voltage rise calculation.
+In part one, I’ll explain what voltage is, why solar voltage rise occurs, and then show three methods for solar voltage rise calculation.
 In part two we’ll look at why you should want to minimise voltage rise.
 In part three I’ll explain four ways a quality solar electrician will do that.
 I’ll also reveal an inverter preset “handbrake” that you may be able to turn off.

 Part 1: Why does voltage rise?

 In Australia, the nominal grid voltage is either 230 or 240 Volts.
 The grid voltage levels will vary and fluctuate throughout the day depending on how much power is being drawn from the grid, and how much solar is being sent back.
 It’s common to see voltage fluctuations of 10 volts throughout the day.
 It’s the job of the electricity distributor to maintain your voltage – between about 217 volts and 254 volts.
 But keeping the voltage below 254 is becoming more of a challenge for the electricity distributors.

 When your solar system is producing more power than your home is using, it sends the excess back to the grid.
 In order for power to flow from your home to the grid, the voltage from the solar inverter has to produce a voltage that is a couple of volts higher than the grid voltage.
 Voila, Solar Voltage Rise.

 In the ideal situation, the voltage rise is not a problem: the inverter increases the grid voltage from 240 volts to 242 volts.
 The problem arises when the customer’s cables between the inverter and the grid are too small for the size of their solar system.
 Let’s get back to basics to understand why.